 We’ve been with Luscombe’s since we started – they provide us with locally reared Beef and lamb and occasionally other meat too.
 It’s great to have a small local business to source our meat knowing that they get their produce from Devon and from small farms with the same ethos as us.

-Alan and his wife Astrid have a small holding in Beenleigh and have started supplying us with pork joints (used for our Pop up cocktail evenings in the slow cooked pork wraps!), cubed pork for our BBQ kebabs, minced pork for burgers and delicious sausages.
+Alan and his wife Astrid have a small holding in Beenleigh and have started supplying us with organic free-range pork joints (used for our Pop up cocktail evenings in the slow cooked pork wraps!), cubed pork for our BBQ kebabs, minced pork for burgers and delicious sausages.
 Delivered directly to us, at an affordable rate, we really love this ethical and tasty meat and look forward to sourcing more and more from them as they grow.

 The Kitchen Table is a member of the School Farm CSA scheme – we use their vegetables as much as we can in our cooking – especially in smaller jobs.
 “Community Supported Agriculture is a membership farming scheme.
 Members of the farm commit to buying a share of the farm’s harvest for 12-months at a time.
 This approach gives allows the farm to invest in the year ahead knowing that is has the support to continue and that the produce will all be eaten as we can grow to meet the demand.
 This system is very beneficial for the farm.
 It allows the growers to concentrate on what they love, growing food, rather than worry about marketing, processing, branding etc as well.
 This time can then be spent ensuring that the growing is as ecological and sustainable as possible.
 Ensuring no artificial inputs are used and most work is done using human labour rather than machinery…

 School Farm is grower lead CSA.
 This means professional growers manage all of the vegetable production informed by the members input on desired crops etc…”